Sugar Talk Sugar Talk

 In this week’s blog, we discuss what to think about and ask when looking for the right sugar for your application.

-At Ragus, we help at every stage of the sugar buying process, from choosing the best sugar product for your application right through to consistently delivering on-time.
-The customer service team and I are always on hand to offer advice when looking to order the right sugar.
+At Ragus, we help at every stage of the sugar buying process, from choosing the best sugar product for your application, right through to consistently delivering on-time.
+The customer service team are always on hand to offer advice when looking to order the right sugar.
 To make that process easier, we have pooled together the below questions to help steer first-time sugar buyers in the right direction.

 Ragus offer a range of sugar products within our three specialities which are; crystalline, syrup and custom formulations.
 Within each, there are a number of products which vary in texture, taste and application.
 That is why considering the sugar specification, along with answering questions around what it is going to be applied to, is vital to understanding what sugar is required for your application.